Apple AR headset codenamed 'T288' said to run new 'rOS' operating system, launch as soon as 2020

 Still up in the air is how users will interact with the device.
 Gurman reported that Apple is considering both a touch panel for navigation, as well as using Siri voice controls and head gestures.

-With this fall's launch of ARKit, and comments from Apple Chief Executive Tim Cook extolling the potential of the technology, rumors of an Apple-built augmented reality headset have been heating up.
+With this fall's launch of ARKit, and comments from Apple Chief Executive Tim Cook extolling the potential of the technology, rumors of an Apple AR headset have been heating up.
 In fact, even though Apple does not talk about future product plans, Cook made very similar comments about the future potential of wrist-worn devices before the Apple Watch launch.

 "I view AR as profound," Cook said.
 "Not today, not the app you'll see on the App Store today, but what it will be, what it can be.
 I think it's profound, and I think Apple is in a really unique position to lead in this area."